bartoginski/login-page/README.md

 # Login Page App

 This is my first React's project.
-It works and it's simple password to page is: `plywak123`
+It works and it's simple.

+Password to page is: `plywak123`

 # Create-React-App content